aletheon/eleutherios-website/README.md

 ------------ Service (Healthcare worker)
 ```

-In this example, Eleutherios is scaling or serializing the customer request, forum or conversation, that's taking place, i.e. food.
+In this example, Eleutherios is scaling or serializing the customer request, forum or conversation, that is taking place, i.e. food.
 Services (people or business) subscribe or come into the conversation, where they feel their energy can be utilized.

 #### Features: